writethedocs/www/docs/include/conf/virtual/welcome-wagon.rst

 You can prepare for the conference by reading through this guide.
-Don’t worry if you forget any of it – we'll be waiting at the Helpdesk booth for any questions you might have.
+Don’t worry if you forget any of it – we'll be waiting at the #helpdesk channel on Venueless for any questions you might have.

 Helpdesk
 ~~~~~~~~